skeledrew/brain-skill/README.md

-# Mycroft Brain Skill
+## Brain Skill
+Basic services and automation for skills.

 ## Description
 Essentially [Tasker](http://tasker.dinglisch.net/) for [Mycroft AI](https://mycroft.ai/), to help automate ALL THE THINGS. 'nuff said.
 NB: This is an early work in progress.

+## Examples
+* "announce I have so much potential"
+* "brain scan"

 ## Installation
-- Setup Mycroft on a Linux desktop, build on a Pi, or purchase a Mark 1
+* Setup Mycroft on a Linux desktop, build on a Pi, or purchase a Mark 1
-- Run `msm install https://github.com/skeledrew/brain-skill.git` or say "hey mycroft... install brain skill"
+* Run `msm install https://github.com/skeledrew/brain-skill.git` or say "hey mycroft... install brain skill"
+* Run `cd ~/skills/brain-skill && sudo bash requirements.sh`
+* Run `sudo pip install -r requirements.txt` to ensure PyPI modules are installed

 ## Usage:
-- Echo whatever you want it to
+* Echo whatever you want it to
-  - "hey mycroft... announce I have so much potential"
+  * "announce I have so much potential"
-- Test to see if anything went wrong that was caught
+* Test to see if anything went wrong that was caught
-  - "hey mycroft... brain scan"
+  * "brain scan"
-- Reload abilities
+* Reload abilities
-  - "hey mycroft... reload abilities"
+  * "reload abilities"
-- Eye actions
+* Eye actions
-  - "hey mycroft... reset eyes" *
-  - "hey mycroft... look up/down/left/right/crossed" *
+  * "reset eyes" ^
+  * "look up/down/left/right/crossed" ^
-  - "hey mycroft... set brightness to N" * (N = 1-30)
+  * "set brightness to N" ^ (N = 1-30)
-  - "hey mycroft... eye color ColorName" * (valid names: http://www.w3.org/TR/css3-color/#svg-color)
+  * "eye color ColorName" ^ (valid names: http://www.w3.org/TR/css3-color/#svg-color)
-- Check core version
+* Check core version
-  - "hey mycroft... what version are you"
+  * "what version are you"
-  - "hey mycroft... search skill log for SearchTerm" (not for instances with voice output)
+  * "search skill log for SearchTerm" (not for instances with voice output)
-- Create thought chains in settings.json to execute multiple abilities at a single keyword/phrase (will be voice automated soon)
+* Create thought chains in settings.json to execute multiple abilities at a single keyword/phrase (will be voice automated soon)
 ``` json
 {
     "thot_chains":